Flight Training Loan FAQs

 Financial Aid, such as Stafford Loans and Pell Grants, that can be requested through the Free Application for Federal Student Aid (FAFSA) can not be used to help cover the costs of flight training at ATP.
 This type of aid is meant to assist students with college coursework.
 ATP is not a college.
 Keep in mind that Stafford and Pell covers a limited portion of college coursework and Plus Loans (credit based loans from the Government) or Private Student Loans are still necessary to finance flight training through a college.

 ATP has partnered with the two largest providers of Private Students Loans, Sallie Mae and Wells Fargo.
 These lenders offer credit based loans covering 100% of the cost to attend ATP.
-ATP’s lenders have more competitive interest rates than a Plus Loan and offer customized repayment and refinancing options.
-This ensures that students have the most advantageous and affordable repayment structure of any financing available for flight training.
+ATP’s lenders generally have more competitive interest rates than a Plus Loan and offer customized repayment and refinancing options.

 Do I need a cosigner to be approved for a loan?

-While you are eligible to apply as a stand alone applicant, most students will need someone to cosign in order to be approved.
-Loans have a better chance of being approved and will always have a lower interest rate with a cosigner.
+While you’re welcome to apply as a stand alone applicant, your application has a better chance of being approved if you apply with a cosigner.

 I need to explain my flight training loan to my cosigner.
 Where do I begin?